someengineering/fixinventory/ckworker/README.md

 For instance the boolean `--fork` would become `CKWORKER_FORK=true` or `--collector aws gcp` would become `CKWORKER_COLLECTOR="aws gcp"`.

-*Important* Every plugin will add its own CLI args to those of `ckworker`.
+*Important*: Every plugin will add its own CLI args to those of `ckworker`.
 Check the individual plugin documentation for details or use `ckworker --help` to see the complete list.

 ### Usage examples